 MINING A MORE SUSTAINABLE FUTURE

-In the following pages you can learn more about Endeavour's actions and performance in 2023.
+We at Endeavour Silver are acting decisively to drive positive change toward a healthier, more inclusive and sustainable future.
+In the following pages you can learn more about our actions and performance in 2023.

 TABLE OF CONTENTS